vyos/vyos-documentation/docs/configuration/system/ipv6.rst

 .. opcmd:: reset bgp ipv6 <address>

+   Use this command to reset :abbr:`BGP (Border Gateway Protocol)` session to address.

+.. opcmd:: reset bgp ipv6 <1-4294967295>

+   Use this command to reset :abbr:`BGP (Border Gateway Protocol)` session to specific ASN.

+.. opcmd:: reset bgp ipv6 all

-   Use this command to clear Border Gateway Protocol statistics or status.
+   Use this command to reset all :abbr:`BGP (Border Gateway Protocol)` sessions.

-.. opcmd:: reset ipv6 neighbors <address | interface>
+.. opcmd:: reset bgp ipv6 external

-   Use this command to reset IPv6 Neighbor Discovery Protocol cache for an address or interface.
+   Use this command to reset all external :abbr:`BGP (Border Gateway Protocol)` sessions.

-.. opcmd:: reset ipv6 route cache
+.. opcmd:: reset bgp ipv6 peer-group <name>

-   Use this command to flush the kernel IPv6 route cache.
+   Use this command to reset all :abbr:`BGP (Border Gateway Protocol)` member sessions of a peer-group.
-   An address can be added to flush it only for that route.